Statement and Purpose

 Continuing Students Transferring Credits Back to East Stroudsburg University

 East Stroudsburg University permits students to earn credit toward the baccalaureate degree by successful completion of the Advanced Placement Examination.
 Students currently enrolled in high school should contact their guidance counselor about the AP Exam.
 A grade of "3"or higher on any of these examinations will be counted for three semester hours by East Stroudsburg University.
-Please refer to www.esu.edu/transfer for more information about getting credit for courses through AP testing.
+Please refer to the Transfer to ESU Webpage for more information about getting credit for courses through AP testing.

 College-Level Examination Program